measurement-kit/measurement-kit/README.md

     make
     make check

-If `./configure` does not find libevent, consider using the `--with-libevent=DIR` option.
+If libevent is not found, the build system will configure and compile the built-in libevent (`src/ext/libevent`).
+To force `./configure` to use the libevent at `DIR`, consider using the `--with-libevent=DIR` option.
 For example, if libevent is installed below `/opt/local`, run: